 Picuris Pueblo Government.
 Standing from left to right are Picuris Pueblo’s tribal leaders, Fiscale Jami Perez, Gov. Craig Quanchelo, Sheriff Jerome Salazar, Tribal Secretary Nancy Arrmijo, Second Fiscale Shaun Snake, Lt.
 Gov. Wayne Yazza jr., First War Chief Richard Mermejo, Second War Chief Ryan Griego and Third War Chief Gilbert Archuelta.
 Photo by Arcenio J. Trujillo, The Taos News.

 Accommodations and Transportation: Students will camp on the beautiful 423-acre campus of Southern Methodist University at Fort Bergwin in Taos.
 Students will have access to campus shower and toilets, laundry facilities, basketball, tennis, and volleyball courts, as well as the library and computer lab.
 Breakfast and dinner will be served in the Fort Bergwin dining hall and lunch will be eaten in the field.
-Students will be transported in University of Arizona vehicles to Picuris Pueblo from Tucson at the beginning and end of the field school.

-Lindsay M. Montgomery is an Assistant Professor in the School of Anthropology at the University of Arizona.
+Course Instructor: Lindsay M. Montgomery is an Assistant Professor in the School of Anthropology at the University of Arizona.
 Research interests include indigenous archaeology, equestrian nomads, inter-ethnic interaction, and landscape analysis.
 Dr. Montgomery is a principle investigator on the project and will direct the survey of Picuris Pueblo’s agricultural fields and the Jicarilla campgrounds.

-Richard Mermejo is the First War Chief of Picuris Pueblo.
+Participating Instructors: Richard Mermejo is the First War Chief of Picuris Pueblo.
 Mr. Mermejo will serve as the Tribal Archaeology Liaison for the field school and will monitor and guide all archaeological work conducted on Picuris Pueblo tribal lands.

 Severin M. Fowles is an Associate Professor in the Anthropology Department at Barnard College and Columbia University.
 Research interests include religion, indigeneity, and cultural landscape among the northern Pueblos.
 Dr. Fowles is a principle investigator on the project and will direct excavations at the Dixon plaza.

 Tuition and Fees: Field school registration is subject to normal University of Arizona tuition and fees for summer school, which are the same for in-state and out-of-state students.
 In 2017, these fees were $424/ credit hour for undergraduates and $474/credit hour for graduate students.
-A special course fee of $700.00 for 6-credit hours covers field school costs and is due at registration.